vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    Kalakarṣini, also called KalaSaṁkarsini, is well known as a form of Kali venerated in the Krama school.
 Her association with the twelve-petelled lotus described as the foundation of time is possibly a reference to the cycle of twelve Kalis that lies at the core of Krama mysticism.

    Important also as indicative of Vāmanadatta's non-Vaiṣṇava influences is his representation of the arising and falling away of images within consciousness as a discontinuous process: there is a gap between the arising of one form and the falling away of another.
-The attentive soul who can catch this moment and the centre between one perception and the next, no longer feels the bondage of the illusory play of Maya through the activity of thought but experiences it all as the pure expansion of
+The attentive soul who can catch this moment and the centre between one perception and the next, no longer feels the bondage of the illusory play of Māyā through the activity of thought but experiences it all as the pure expansion of

 1. T.A..
 4/180ab.